pss-aileen/TIL/2024/05_May.md

   - Route return view
   - The homework is creating a contact page. done.
   - **In Laravel, there are many folders and files.
 However I do not need to know everything.
 I just focus on the files that I use.**
-## Twilight on Netflix
+## Twilight on Netflix 1h
-- "I'm gonna take you on a tour of the rest of the house."
-- "Was that as weird for you as it was for me?"
-- matriculate: 許可する, be enrolled at a college or university
-- miserable: unhappy, uncomfortable, 惨めな, 哀れな
+- A memo was moved to another repository (private).
 ## [ETS](https://englishteststore.net/)
 - [Learn vs Study Test](https://englishteststore.net/index.php?option=com_content&view=article&id=14442:learn-vs-study-test&catid=260&Itemid=120)
   - Learn: through experiences
   - Study: through books or research
 ## SpeadBuddy 30min
+## Created English Learing Repository

 # 2024/05/14
 - Study Time